 Neutral grip pull-ups, chin-ups, and their close relative, pull-ups, are three of the best upper body exercises you can do.

 Unlike the lat pulldown, you don’t even need to go to the gym to do them.

 Instead, all you need is somewhere suitable to hang from, such as a tree branch, a joist in your garage, or a doorway pull-up bar.

-But what makes these exercises so beneficial, and what is the difference between chin-ups and pull-ups?
-Let’s discuss it!
+But what makes these exercises so beneficial, what are essential muscles worked, and what’s the difference between chin-ups and pull-ups?

 While chin-ups and pull-ups share many characteristics, they are dissimilar enough that you should know the differences between them.
-Both exercises use the same pulling muscles, but the hand position is different, and that affects your pulling motion and arm action.
+Both exercises use the same pulling muscles, but the hand position is different, affecting your pulling motion and arm action.

-You can also do pull-ups using a parallel grip, a neutral grip pull up, where your palms face one another.
+In addition, you can also do pull-ups using a parallel grip, called a neutral grip pull-up, where your palms face one another.
 For difficulty, this pull-up variation falls somewhere between overhand pull-ups and underhand chin-ups.